 The Montréal Sexual Assault Centre is partnered with the CLSC Metro and the Montreal General Hospital to provide medical services and support for those over the age of 18 who have been sexual assaulted in the past 12 months.
+This includes:

 Testing for sexually transmitted infections

 Forensic samples (also know as a rape kit)